 U.S. Embassy Operations:

-U.S. Embassy Kyiv has reduced staffing and is practicing social distancing.
+U.S. Embassy Kyiv has reduced staffing and is practicing social distancing and the use of face coverings.
 Personnel are further advised to avoid large gatherings.

 - Ukraine’s Cabinet of Ministers COVID-19 website

 - Ukraine’s Ministry of Health COVID19 Telegram Channel

 - World Health Organization.
 Coronavirus disease (COVID-19) outbreak

 - UNICEF.
 How to protect yourself and your children